A Serpent in the Second Garden

 women's lives lived contemplatively in Christ.

-us ... each of us ... to awaken to a realization
+calling us ... each of us ... to awaken

-by simple, humble, Consecrated and Cloistered
+have been touched by simple, humble, Consecrated

-Nuns throughout the world.
+and Cloistered Nuns throughout the world.

 “Verbi